M0n4GPT/MLops-Overview/llm-train.md

 python3 v100_llama3b_1device.py
 ```

+#### Result:
+* Memory Usage on Single GPU:61.97 GB allocated, 71.35 GB reserved
+Training Time: 3 minutes 32 seconds for 400 steps.

+* Memory Usage on 4x A100 80GB:
+Memory Used per GPU: Around 67.83 GB to 73.98 GB allocated per GPU
+Training Time: 2 minutes 46 seconds for 100 steps

+* DDP does not reduce the total memory required for the training job.
+The potential benefit for using DDP is that it can reduce training time, as each GPU handles a subset of the data and model, allowing for parallel processing.
+In this example, training on 4 GPUs took 2 minutes 46 seconds, while training on 1 GPU took 3 minutes 32 seconds.
+I may not always get a benefit from using DDP because sometimes for smaller models or when the batch size is small, the overhead of synchronizing the GPUs can actually slow down the training process.
+DDP benefits most when the model size is large enough to be split effectively.

+* Memory Usage with FSDP: Allocated Memory per GPU: 30.18 GB to 36.33 GB, Training Time: 2 minutes 53 seconds for 100 steps
+* Memory Usage with FSDP and Larger Batch Size: Allocated Memory per GPU: 35.23 GB to 53.54 GB, Training Time: 1 minute 50 seconds for 50 steps
+* FSDP significantly reduces memory usage to about 35 GB compared to DDP.
+It shard optimizer states, gradients, and parameters across multiple GPUs.
+The potential benefit of using FSDP is that it increase memory efficiency, allowing training of larger models that may not fit on a single GPU.
+Yes, I've observed that the memory savings from about 70 GB with DDP to 35 GB with FSDP.
+I can always get the benefit of less memory usage but I may not always get a benefit from using FSDP because split the model parameters across GPUs required time and resources, which can probably slow down training for smaller models sometimes.

 ### Debugging

 If a training job crashes with OOM (Out of Memory), you can stop all Python processes: